Jump to Recipe Print Recipe

 • Preheat the oven to 350º F.

-• Pour the wet ingredients into the dry ingredients and add the chips.
+• Pour the wet ingredients into the dry ingredients and add 1/2 cup BAILEYS® Original Irish Cream Baking Chips (or any flavor of chips).
 Mix well.

 • Rub a cast-iron skillet with butter or coconut oil and add the cookie dough.